 In 2013, he self-produced the chapbook Dominick Reading for Filth.
 A collection of transcripts from the storied salon, it is illustrated by art from Alice O’Malley, Scott Hug, Carlo Quispe, Brett Lindell, Miguel Libarnes, and Paul Gellman, with cover art by Gio Black Peter.
 The same year, the first publication under his government name was a personal essay about his grandmother’s friendship with Marilyn Monroe—centered on a 25¢ photo of the star and his mother (as a young girl) which hung in his childhood home—for Salon.
 It was followed by an appreciation of Blondie for ImageOutWrite.
 He received the 2015 Christopher Hewitt Award for “Drowned River,” a short story about the bond between a trans woman and a gay man.
 The same year, the Rumpus published his essay on kink and the impact of technology on the ecosystem of desire which enjoys popularity with the Grindr crowd.
 His short stories have appeared in the journals Callisto and Chelsea Station, and the anthology Off the Rocks (#21).
 He occasionally writes posts for Tits & Sass.
 He’s participated in live storytelling for RISK! (podcast), was a finalist in the 2017 Saints & Sinners Short Fiction contest.

-In 2018, he won the Gertrude Press Fiction contest, judged by Whiting Foundation recipient Brontez Purnell.
+In 2018, he won the Gertrude Press Fiction contest, judged by Whiting Award recipient Brontez Purnell.
 The resultant chapbook, Worker Names—a trio of short stories with sex worker protagonists—was published in 2019.
 Other publications include an essay on LGBTQ+ representation in pop music for Daily Xtra (Toronto), a reflection on one of New York City’s earliest AIDS diagnoses in A&U Magazine, and an Interview with writer Bruce Benderson for RFD on the occasion of the 50th anniversary of the Stonewall riots.

-Upcoming publications include a chapter on sex worker representations in graphic novels in Volume 2 of Male Sex Work: Culture and Society from Harrington Park Press and a contributing essay to the Matt Keegan project 1996, from New York Consolidated/ Inventory Press.
 Recent publications include a reflection on his visit to Santiago, Chile during the massive popular uprising and the legacy of queer writer Pedro Lemebel for the Gay & Lesbian Review and a dissection of his work life and the art/finance divide for Catapult.
 His contributing essay “You’ve Got Male,” about growing constraints on adult online content, appears in the Matt Keegan project 1996, from New York Consolidated/Inventory Press (2020).